Andy Murray returns to Wimbledon for the first time since 2017 today - here's what you need to know

 With a current ranking of 124, Murray wasn’t eligible for direct qualification to Wimbledon this year.

-This meant that without being awarded as a wildcard entry for Wimbledon 2021 by the tournament’s organising committee, he would not have been seen competing in this year’s competition.
+This means that had he not been brought in as a wildcard entry for Wimbledon 2021 by the tournament’s organising committee, he would not have been competing in this year’s competition.

 As such, Murray is not seeded among the top 32 seeds as those with the highest chances of winning the competition.